 The healthcare system has been in continuous change throughout the years, with new developments coming up seemingly on a daily basis.
-The field of psychiatry, even more so than others, has transformed in the last decade to include advancements in evidence-based medicine.
+The field of psychiatry has transformed in the last decade to include advancements in evidence-based medicine.
 In addition, the challenges posed by the limited and unequal access to quality mental health care for all make it such that the psychiatrist practicing in today's world has to be more than a prescriber of medications.